pulumi/terraform-provider-signalfx/website/docs/r/dashboard.html.markdown

 The are a bunch of use cases where this layout makes things too verbose and hard to work with loops.
 For those you can now use one of these two layouts: grids and columns.

-~> **WARNING** These other layouts are not supported by the SignalFx API and are purely Terraform-side constructs.
+~> **WARNING** These other layouts are not supported by the SignalFx API and are purely provider-side constructs.
 As such the provider cannot import them and cannot properly reconcile API-side changes.
 In other words, if someone changes the charts in the UI it will not be reconciled at the next apply.
 Also, you may only use one of `chart`, `column`, or `grid` when laying out dashboards.
 You can, however, use multiple instances of each (e.g. multiple `grid`s) for fancy layout.

 ### Grid